SankethBK/diaryvault/README.md

 ### Motivation for building this app

 As someone who enjoys writing in a diary, I've tried out many diary apps on Google Play.
 Through my own experiences and by reading what others have shared in their reviews, I've gained a better understanding of the issues that current diary apps face.

 * Requires premium subscription for seemingly simple features
 * Lack of proper authentication: In some cases, users have to enter their password every time they log in, as there is no support for fingerprint authentication
 * Ads are the last thing you want to encounter while writing; just picture yourself composing a thought-provoking entry, and an ad suddenly appears, disrupting your train of thought
 * No support for images
-* No automatic save: people don't want to lose their lengthy notes just because they ran out of battery, received a phone call, or clicked on a notification, risking data loss upon their return
+* No automatic saving: People don't want to lose their lengthy notes just because they ran out of battery, received a phone call or clicked on a notification
 * No font customization for overall app and individual note level
 * No customizable sorting: Not everyone wants to sort by date